Transformers: Dark of the Moon: Visual effects

 The most complicated effects involved the "Driller", a giant snake-like creature with an eel-like body and spinning rotator blades, knives and teeth.
 In Revenge of the Fallen, it took 72 hours per frame to fully render Devastator for the IMAX format, which is approximately a frame amount of 4,000.
 For the Driller, which required the entire render farm, it was up to 122 hours per frame.
 The most complex scene involved the Driller destroying a computer-generated skyscraper, which took 288 hours per frame.
 For said sequence, ILM relied on its internal proprietary physics simulation engine to depict the destruction of the building, which included breaking concrete floors and walls, windows, columns and pieces of office furnishings.
 ILM digital production supervisor Nigel Sumner explained: "We did a lot of tests early on to figure out how to break the building apart, exploring a lot of the procedural options.
 A building that's 70 feet tall—to go in and hand-score the geometry so when it fractures or falls apart—would be a time-consuming, laborious process.
 The floor of a building may be made of concrete.
 How does concrete fracture when it tears apart?
 The pillars would be made of a similar material but made of rebar or other engineering components.
 We'd look at how a building would blow apart and then choose the best tool to help achieve the properties of that during a simulation."

-The scenes in Chicago were mostly shot on location, as Bay believed the plates had to really be shot in the actual city.
-Farrar was always fascinated with the idea of shooting on location and then blending the film with Computer-generated imagery.
+The scenes in Chicago were mostly shot on location, as Bay believed the plates had to really be shot in the real city.
+Farrar was always fascinated with the idea of shooting on location and then blending the film with computer-generated imagery.
 He said: "We try and shoot everything real.
 You may have seen some films recently where the entire city has been destroyed and it's entirely CGI.
 Well, for a Transformers film, it's different because we actually went to Chicago.
 If you start with the real thing, you have a lot more to work with to make it look real.
 So for a couple of months there, I was in a helicopter shooting aerial plates of the real buildings.
 And we'd add destruction to all the backgrounds – smoke, fire, debris, fighter planes, war, battles, torn up streets – to real cityscapes."
 Four ILM employees also traveled to Chicago and photographed buildings from top to bottom at six different times of the day in order to create a digital model of the city to be used in certain scenes.
 ILM's crew designed many major action scenes, with many of the Chicago battle concepts coming from the helicopter shooting of the aerial plates.